bethgelab/imagecorruptions/README.md

 Note that the first 15 image corruptions are the common corruptions (the ones you get via `get_corruption_names()`).
 If you really wish to use these as data augmentation, there exist four additional validation corruptions which can be accessed via `get_corruption_names('validation')` which should then be used to test the corruption robustness of the trained model.

-## Credit
+## Credit and Changelog
 This package is an extension of the image corruption functions provided by Dan Hendrycks in the repository  [corruptions](https://github.com/hendrycks/robustness).
-The image corruptions implemented by Hendrycks are generalized to work on images with arbitrary image dimensions and aspect ratios.
+The image corruptions implemented by Hendrycks are generalized to work on images with arbitrary image dimensions and aspect ratios aswell as on grayscale images.
+We furthermore removed the dependency to `libmagickwand` and the python api `Wand` and reimplemented the `motion_blur` in python.